- Wyoming has largest share of pickup trucks, over twice the national average

 |Ranking of States by Shares of Trucks- iSeeCars|

-- Wyoming is the state with the most pickup trucks and has 2.4 more pickup trucks on the road than the average state.
-Known as “the Cowboy State,” ??Wyoming is a Western Rocky Mountain state with plenty of unpaved roads, rugged terrain, and harsh winters, all of which require off-road and foul-weather capability.
+- Wyoming is the state with the most pickup trucks and has 2.2 more pickup trucks on the road than the average state.
+Known as the Cowboy State, ??Wyoming is a Western Rocky Mountain state with plenty of unpaved roads, rugged terrain and harsh winters, all of which require off-road and foul-weather capability.

 - The top 10 states with the highest share of pickup trucks are Northern and mountainous states.

-- New Jersey has the lowest share of pickup trucks at 7.8 percent, which is half the national average.
+- New Jersey has the lowest share of pickup trucks at 8.2 percent, which is more than half the national average.

 - Florida and Illinois, which are the flattest states in the country, are among the states with the lowest share of pickup trucks.